nomad-coe/nomad/docs/archive_query.md

 Downloaded 102 entries.
 [('-NiRWNGjS--JtFoEnYrCfg', 8), ('-OcPUKZtS6u3lXlkWBM4qg', 129), ('-PA35e2ZRsq4AdDfBU4M_g', 14), ('-TG77dGiSTyrDAFNqTKa6Q', 366), ('-VzlPYtnS4q1tSl3NOmlCw', 178), ('-XeqzVqwSMCJFwhvDqWs8A', 14), ('-Y7gwnleQI6Q61jp024fXQ', 16), ('-Zf1RO1MQXegYVTbFybtQQ', 8), ('-Zm4S9VGRdOX-kbF1J5lOA', 50)]
 ```

+## Argument List

+The following arguments are acceptable.

+- `owner` : `str` The scope of data to access.
+Default: `'visible'`
+- `query` : `dict` The API query.
+There are no validations of any means carried out by the class, users shall make sure
+  the provided query is valid.
+Otherwise, server would return error message.
+- `required` : `dict` The required quantities.
+- `url` : `str` The database url.
+It can be the one of your local database.
+The official NOMAD database is used be
+  default if no valid one defined.
+Default: `http://nomad-lab.eu/prod/v1/api`
+- `after` : `str` It can be understood that the data is stored in a sequential list.
+Each upload has a unique ID,
+  if `after` is not provided, the query always starts from the first upload.
+One can choose to query the uploads in the
+  middle of storage by assigning a proper value of `after`.
+- `results_max` : `int` Determine how many entries to download.
+Note each upload may have multiple entries.
+- `page_size` : `int` Page size.
+- `username` : `str` Username for authentication.
+- `password` : `str` Password for authentication.
+- `retry` : `int` In the case of server errors, the fetch process is automatically retried every `sleep_time` seconds.
+  This argument limits the maximum times of retry.
+- `sleep_time` : `float` The interval of fetch retry.